 Music & Madeira: Formal Hall followed by a short recital in the Lee Hall (given by professional musicians), and Madeira served instead of Port.
-It is possible to book for the music only.
-The cost is higher than for normal Formal Halls.
+It is possible to book for dinner and music or the music only.
+The cost may be higher than for normal Formal Halls.

 Guest Night: up to five courses of the finest food and wine, where you may take one guest.
 The cost is higher and the dress is black tie.
 Book early!

 Burns' Night: Honouring the Scottish poet Robert Burns in traditional style, with haggis, poems, whisky.

 Themed Formal Halls: There are a number of themed dinners throughout the year, which do much to add an international flavour to the proceedings, including Halloween, St Patrick's Day, and Christmas.